samjulien/blog/_posts/full-stack-typescript-apps-part-2-developing-frontend-angular-apps.markdown

 - 2017-10-31-typescript-practical-introduction.markdown
 ---

-**TL;DR:** This is a small series on how to build a full-stack TypeScript application using Angular and Nest.js.
+**TL;DR:** This is a series on how to build a full-stack TypeScript web application using Angular and Nest.js.
 [In the first part, you learned how to build a simple API with Nest.js]((https://auth0.com/blog/typescript-from-top-to-bottom-part-1-developing-an-api-with-nestjs).
-In this second part, you are going to learn how to use Angular to build the frontend application that communicates with Nest.js.
-[You can find the final code developed throughout this article in this GitHub repository](https://github.com/auth0-blog/).
+In part two, here, you are going to learn how to use Angular to develop the frontend of the application that communicates with Nest.js.
+You can find the final code developed throughout this article in [this GitHub repository](https://github.com/auth0-blog/).

-{% include tweet_quote.html quote_text="Learn how to develop fullstack @typescriptlang applications with @nestframework and @angular." %}
+{% include tweet_quote.html quote_text="Learn how to develop full-stack @typescriptlang applications with @nestframework and @angular." %}

 ## Summarizing Part 1

-[In the first part]((https://auth0.com/blog/typescript-from-top-to-bottom-part-1-developing-an-api-with-nestjs), you learned why you should use [Angular](https://angular.io/) together with [Nest.js](https://nestjs.com/) to create a full-stack web application using TypeScript.
+[In part 1 of this series]((https://auth0.com/blog/typescript-from-top-to-bottom-part-1-developing-an-api-with-nestjs), you learned why you should use [Angular](https://angular.io/) together with [Nest.js](https://nestjs.com/) to create a full-stack web application using TypeScript.

 Then, you created a Nest.js backend app that manages the menu of a restaurant.
 This API had three endpoints.
 One that accepts unauthenticated requests (`GET /items`), another one that accepts requests from authenticated users (`POST /shop-cart`), and the third one that accepts requests only from users authenticated as administrators (`POST /items`).